share sex toys

 Choosing the right toy material

 Some sex toys made from materials that are only suitable for personal use are not suitable for sharing, such as TPE material.
 Just because it's safe for humans doesn't mean it's safe to share.
 It is a porous material and cannot be sterilized thoroughly.
 So try to choose non-porous or less porous materials.
 For example, medical grade silicone, stainless steel and borosilicate glass are materials that minimize the chances of spreading bacteria between partners.
+Inya sex toy is made of safe food-grade silicone material, which is very safe for human body.

 Deep cleaning and sanitizing